2017 RECRUITING BRIEFTHE APPLICATION

 (2) Inactive duty personnel must have completed at least 12, but not more than 24 years of total qualifying Federal service as of 1 October of the year application is made.
 Total qualifying Federal service for the purpose of this instruction is defined in Title 10, U.S.C., Section 12732 as time served with a component of the naval service.
 In computing the qualifying service eligibility requirement for Ready Reservists, constructive time cannot be credited.

-(3) Current Policy for Master Chief Petty Officers/E9: Active duty E-9 are appointed to CWO3 regardless of TIR.
+(3) Current Policy for Master Chief Petty Officers/E9: Personnel advanced to pay grade E-9 as of the day the board convenes, will be appointed to CWO3.
 Chief and Senior Chief Petty Officers: Active duty E-7 and E-8 are appointed to CWO2 regardless of TIR.